 While eating rolled oats for breakfast typically has great nutritional value, stay away from oatmeal that is sweetened or flavored.
 They are loaded down with sugar and are just as bad as eating junk food.
 According to Forbes, there are many benefits to eating oats because the soluble fiber is said to help lower LDL cholesterol.
 Choose to eat rolled oats instead and add in cinnamon, fruits, honey, or agave to make for a well-rounded meal.

 It is important to know that these foods are okay in moderation.
 Just keep in mind that these options are not great for those who are trying to live a healthy, balanced life.
 If any of this information is overwhelming, just keep it simple and take a look at the nutrition and ingredient label before adding something to your shopping cart.
 Stay away from things that are high in sugar and have ingredients that are not easy to recognize or pronounce.
+Using Home Chef meals can give you those healthy and sustainable options.
 As long as 80 percent of your diet is healthy and clean foods, it is fine to splurge every now and then and enjoy the foods listed above.